Netcracker/KubeMarine/documentation/internal/Hardening.md

 ### Limitations

 If the `--anonymous-auth` is set to "false", the upgrade and node addition procedures need some changes in the workflow.
-The upgrade procedure needs enabling `anonymous-auth` before the `kubeadm upgrade` run.
+Both procedures needs enabling `anonymous-auth` on all existing control plane nodes before the `kubeadm` run.

-The node addition procedure is affected if the control plane node is being added.
-After the new control plane node is successfully added, the [Disabling Procedure](#disabling-procedure) should be performed on that node.
+After the procedure is performed, the [Disabling Procedure](#disabling-procedure) should be performed on all control plane nodes.

 Besides, disabled anonymous requests to `kube-apiserver` need changes in the monitoring system, if the resources like `healthz`, `readyz`, and `livez` are used in the system.